19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 2 of 2016 wef 01/07/2016]

+(1C) The Minister may, by rules made under section 7, substitute the rate in subsection (1)(a)(i), (ii) or (iii) with a higher or lower rate (including 0%) for any person or class of persons that is or are subject to that subsection, and subsection (1) applies to that person or class of persons accordingly.

+[Act 34 of 2016 wef 29/12/2016]

+(1D) The rules mentioned in subsection (1C) may —

+(a) provide that the substitute rate applies only if such conditions as may be specified in the rules are satisfied; and

+(b) prescribe different substitute rates for different persons or classes of persons.

+[Act 34 of 2016 wef 29/12/2016]

 (2) The Comptroller may —

-(a) if he thinks fit, allow any bank or financial institution to give notice of the deduction of tax and make payment of the amount so deducted within such other period and subject to such conditions as the Comptroller may determine; and
+(a) if he thinks fit, allow any person or class of persons to give notice of the deduction of tax and make payment of the amount so deducted within such other period and subject to such conditions as the Comptroller may determine; and

+[Act 34 of 2016 wef 29/12/2016]

-(b) by notice in writing require any person who pays such interest to deduct and account for tax at a higher or lower rate than 22% or 17% or the rate specified in section 43(3) or (3A), as the case may be, on every dollar of such interest or permit such interest to be paid without deduction of tax.
+(b) by notice in writing require any person who pays such interest to deduct and account for tax at a higher or lower rate than the rate in subsection (1)(a)(i), (ii) or (iii), or the rate prescribed by rules mentioned in subsection (1C) in substitution for that rate, as the case may be, on every dollar of such interest or permit such interest to be paid without deduction of tax.

 [1/90; 20/91; 28/92; 26/93; 28/96; 24/2001; 37/2002; 49/2004; 53/2007; 27/2009]

 [Act 2 of 2016 wef 01/01/2016]

+[Act 34 of 2016 wef 29/12/2016]

 (3) Where a person fails to make a deduction of tax which he is required to make under subsection (1), any amount which he fails to deduct shall be a debt due from him to the Government and shall be recoverable as such.

 (4) If the amount of tax which is required to be deducted under subsection (1) is not paid to the Comptroller —

-(a) by the 15th day of the second month following the month in which the interest from which the tax is to be deducted is paid, a sum equal to 5% of such amount of tax shall be payable; and
+(a) by the 15th day of the second month following the month in which the interest from which the tax is to be deducted is paid, or such other date as may be allowed under subsection (2)(a), a sum equal to 5% of such amount of tax shall be payable; and

+[Act 34 of 2016 wef 29/12/2016]

 (b) within 30 days after the time specified in paragraph (a), an additional penalty of 1% of such amount of tax shall be payable for each completed month that the tax remains unpaid, but the total additional penalty under this paragraph shall not exceed 15% of the amount of tax outstanding.